kamranayub/kamranayub.github.io/input/posts/2020-08-21-course-testing-progress-web-apps-cypress-webdriverio.md.md

 This insight is good to have because it allows me to judge whether I should leverage some of Pluralsight's packaged services to do editing in the future.
 For example, if I spend 30 hours editing a 90 minute course and I am paid $X, I can do the math to determine whether hiring out editing is worth it.

 As far as content goes for this course, a **lot** of time was spent researching since testing PWAs using Cypress and WebDriverIO is not a common thing people tend to do it seems (and now, maybe my course will demystify a lot of it).
-The content creation **does** include writing tests so trial and error, waiting for CI feedback, etc. is wrapped up in those 88 hours.
+The 88 hours of content creation includes lots of other things like writing tests, resea

-Relative to m
+Relative to my previous courses, this one took about **twice** as long and I attribute it to that additional research and test implementation.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgxMDg1NDIyLC0xNjI1NTQ2NzU1LDE0OT
+eyJoaXN0b3J5IjpbNjIwNjgyOTUwLC0xNjI1NTQ2NzU1LDE0OT
 MyMjU5MjldfQ==
 -->